Skip Navigation

 Parent Conferences

-1. By the end of the first grading period, teachers in secondary schools will identify those students whose progress suggests that a parent/guardian conference should be conducted in the best interest of the student and his or her achievement and school performance.
+1. By the end of the first grading period, teachers in secondary schools will identify those students whose progress suggests that a parent conference should be conducted in the best interest of the student and their achievement and school performance.
 Teachers will recommend a conference to the parent and may refer the parent to the Professional School Counselor for scheduling.

-2. Parent/guardian conferences are encouraged at any time during the school year if the conference will enhance the parent’s/guardian’s understanding of and support for their child’s schoolwork and school performance.
+2. Parent conferences are encouraged at any time during the school year if the conference will enhance the parent’s understanding of and support for their child’s schoolwork and school performance.

 Outstanding Obligations for Educational Materials

-The student is responsible for paying for any educational materials such as textbooks or laptops assigned to him or her that are not returned or are damaged.
-Reimbursement fees for lost or damaged educational materials collected by the school must be remitted to the Accounting Office of Prince George’s County Public Schools.
+The student is responsible for paying for any educational materials such as textbooks or laptops assigned to them that are not returned or are damaged.
+Reimbursement fees for lost or damaged educational materials collected by the school must be remitted to the PGCPS Accounting Office.
 At the end of each school year, school staff will provide notification to the parent that an obligation is owed.
-For students who are on Free and Reduced Meals, parents may request a fee waiver for a portion of the cost..
+For students who are on Free and Reduced Meals, parents may request a fee waiver for a portion of the cost.
 Report cards and final grades may not be withheld due to outstanding financial obligations.
 We strongly encourage all financial obligations to be fulfilled before a student’s senior year.

 Students Receiving Special Education Services